canonical/design.ubuntu.com/apps/patterns/layouts/index.md

   <section class="row no-padding-right no-padding-left">
   <div class="ten-col">
   <h2 id="grid-unit">Grid Unit System</h2>
-  <p>A Grid Unit (GU) is a virtual measure of the screen space that is calculated according to the device’s width in pixels and the predefined layout.
+  <p>A Grid Unit (GU) is a virtual measure of the screen space that is calculated according to the device&#8217;s width in pixels and the predefined layout.
 They have been designed to suit a range of screen sizes.</p>
 </div>
   <div class="ten-col">
   <h3>Placing elements</h3>